cchitsiang/awesome-stars/topics.md

 ## api

 - [yanpitangui/dotnet-api-boilerplate](https://github.com/yanpitangui/dotnet-api-boilerplate) - A Dotnet 7.0 WebApi boilerplate / template project.
 MediatR, Swagger, Mapper, Serilog and more implemented.
-- [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [gabotechs/signway](https://github.com/gabotechs/signway) - Bring the power of pre-signed URLs to your apps.
 Signway is a gateway for redirecting ephimeral signed URLs to the requested API
 - [getezy/ezy](https://github.com/getezy/ezy) - 🔥 GUI client for gRPC/gRPC-Web
 - [lkurzyniec/netcore-boilerplate](https://github.com/lkurzyniec/netcore-boilerplate) - Boilerplate of API in .NET 7